About Me

 My YA novel with Faber&Faber, On Midnight Beach, came out in 2020.
 It is a reimagining of an Irish legend, The Táin, reset in the long hot summer of 1976.
 Cúchulainn and Maedhbh are teenagers in bellbottom jeans, and the bull is a wild but playful dolphin.
 Told through the voices of Emer and Gus, it is at once a love story and a dramatic coming-of-age tale.

-It has been shortlisted for the 2021 Carnegie Medal, the Lancashire Book of the Year Award, the Irish Book Awards, and longlisted for the UKLAs and the KSC Book Awards.
+Shortlisted for the 2021 Carnegie Medal, the Lancashire Book of the Year Award, the Irish Book Awards, and longlisted for the UKLAs and the KSC Book Awards.

-It came out this summer (2021) with Neal Porter Books, Holiday House NY, and has already garnered three starred reviews – The Horn Book, Publishers Weekly, Book Page.It is a Junior Library Guild selection and is no.5 on the Book Pages Best Books of 2021 list for picture books.
+TN coverI Can Make a Train Noise created with Michael Emberley, published by Neal Porter Books, Holiday House NY 2021.
+It garnered three starred reviews – The Horn Book, Publishers Weekly, Book Page– and was a Junior Library Guild selection and no.5 on the Book Pages Best Books of 2021 list for picture books.

-Right now I am working on a picturebook called Don’t with OtterBarry Books, due out in 2022.
+Don’t with OtterBarry Books, came out in 2022.

 Instagram: marielouisefitzpatrick